S1aX0r/Ghosted/Ghosted.md

 ### 2. CalyxOS ###

 A FOSS Android OS developed by the Calyx Institute, that offers security, privacy and even anonymity based tools like the Tor browser and Orbot.
 Uses FOSS applications like messengers such as Signal and Briar, cloud storage apps like Nextcloud, and VPN's like Riseup VPN.
+Comes pre-installed with 18 FOSS and P.S.A respecting apps.
 Supports a variety of smartphones like Pixel phones and tablets, Fairphones, SHIFT phones, and MotoG.

 ### Inconclusion ###